-During 2018 and 2017, there were no significant transfers between Level 1 and Level 2.
+During 2019 and 2018, there were no significant transfers between Level 1 and Level 2.

-Involvement with Structured Entities as at December 31
+Schedule of Involvement with Structured Entities

+The Fund disposed all of its interests in the structured entity in first half of 2019.
 A structured entity is an entity that has been designed so that voting or other similar rights are not the dominant factor in determining who controls the entity.
 The Fund holds interests in structured entities.
 These structured entities are comprised of investee funds organized as unit trusts.
-These investee funds have been constituted to manage assets on behalf of third party investors and are financed through the issue of units to these investors.
+These investee funds have been constituted to manage assets on behalf of third-party investors and are financed through the issue of units to these investors.
+During 2018, the Fund did not provide additional financial or other support to this structured entities is reflected through its investment in units of this entity.
 Accordingly, the Fund's interests in these entities is reflected through the holdings of units issued by the investee funds.
-During 2018 and 2017, the Fund did not provide additional financial or other support to these structured entities, other than through its investment in units of these entities.
 Furthermore, these structured units are not subject to restrictions over operations or redemptions, other than certain investment related restrictions in accordance with maintaining their investment objectives.
-The tables below sets out the interests held by the Fund in these structured entities:
+The table below sets out the interests held by the Fund in these structured entities: